Arizona Marijuana Laws have changed!

-Since November 30, 2020, adults 21 and older can possess 1 ounce of marijuana with no more than 5 grams of it being marijuana concentrate (extracts).
+From November 30, 2020, adults twenty-one and older can possess one ounce of marijuana with no more than five grams of it being marijuana concentrate (extracts).

 Home cultivation is limited to up to six plants at an individual’s primary residence.

 Marijuana use remains illegal in public places (restaurants, hotels, sidewalks, etc.).
-That means you can’t vape or smoke marijuana in open spaces, parks, and other public places.
+That means you cannot vape or smoke marijuana in open spaces, parks, and other public places.

 Smoking in a public place would be a petty offense.
 Offenders can face a fine but no jail sentence.